dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

   + Scaling Policies
 + Go to Auto Scaling > Choose Launch Template or Launch Config(Launch template allows a spot fleet of instances and Launch Config just allows one instance type)>
   Give a name and create. > Give name and Description > We do not want auto scaling guidance, select an AMI and instance type, key pair, networking(VPC and
-  SG) > Add storage > Tags > User Data under Advanced > Configure Settings - Purchase options and Instance types(ondemand or sport or a combo of on demand and spot), different subnets > Load balancing - ALB or CLB, specify target group(when an instance comes up, it will automatically be registered to that taget group) > Healthchecks - EC2 or ELB > Group size or scaling policies(Desired, minum and maximum), Scale-in and Protection > Create.
+  SG - the already exisitng ec2 sg) > Add storage > Tags > User Data under Advanced > Configure Settings - Purchase options and Instance types(ondemand or spot or a combo of on demand and spot), different subnets > Load balancing - ALB or CLB, specify target group(when an instance comes up, it will automatically be registered to that target group) - The ASG is not created by the Launch Template.
+We have to create the ASG and attach the target group to it. > Healthchecks -
+  EC2 or ELB > Group size or scaling policies(Desired, minum and maximum), Scale-in and Protection > Create.
 We can see what is happening in activity.
 We can edit the desired capacity and if desired is greater than actual, a new instance will automatically be created(scale out).
 Similarly during a scale in , if desired is less than actual , instances will be taken out automatically.

 <img src="https://raw.githubusercontent.com/dhrub123/AWS/master/EC2/images/ASG.png" width="40%" height="40%"/>